rnystrom/BottleRocket/README.md

 # BottleRocket

-An experimental utility for generating noramlized Swift models from example JSON responses.
+An experimental CLI tool for generating normalized Swift models from example JSON responses.

 ## Goals